 Gwyn Richards Scholarship

-Dean Richards served as director of Choral Activities at McGill University in Montreal.
-From 1980-1986, he was the Assistant Dean of Music and Director of Choral Activities at Rice University, where he started a master's program in choral conducting.
-He then went on to serve as Associate Dean of Music and Associate Professor of Choral Music at the University of Southern California.
+Richards completed his coursework for a Doctor of Music in Choral Conducting degree at Indiana University in 1979, leaving to become the director of choral activities at McGill University in Montreal.
+From 1980 to 1986, he was the assistant dean of music and director of choral activities at the Shepherd School of Music at Rice University, where he started a master's degree program in choral conducting.
+He then went on to serve as associate dean of music and associate professor of choral music at the University of Southern California.

 In 1992, he returned to IU as the director of admissions, eventually becoming the associate dean of admissions and financial aid.
 On July 1, 2001, Richards was appointed dean of the Jacobs School of Music after serving as interim dean since 1999.
 Soon after his appointment, Richards began to develop an infrastructure focusing on development, admissions, and faculty appointment.
 In May 2006, he received an Honorary Doctor of Music degree from Anderson University.